JakeRoggenbuck/cruz-lang/README.md

 # cruz-lang

-Cruz Lang is a simple explicit static typed language It has 5 very simple data types:
+Cruz Lang is a simple explicit static typed language It has 5 primitive data types:
 ```
 Byte (1 char)
 Char (1 byte)